emacs-lsp/lsp-mode/docs/tutorials/docker-integration.md

 ### Building a container (or an image):
 You have 2 constraints:

-A language server must be launched in stdio mode (other types of communication are yet to be supported) A docker container (only container subtype, see the configuration below) must have your language server as an entrypoint (basically you have to be able to launch it with `docker start -i <container_name>` as it is launched this way with `lsp-docker`)
+A language server must be launched in stdio mode (other types of communication are yet to be supported).
+A docker container (only container subtype, see the configuration below) must have your language server as an entrypoint (basically you have to be able to launch it with `docker start -i <container_name>` as it is launched this way with `lsp-docker`).
 When you have sucessfully built a language server, you have to register it with either a configuration file or a .dir-locals file.

 ### Registering a language server using a persistent configuration file: